neerazz/spring-boot-kafka-weather-app/README.md

 ## API Endpoint

 #### Introduction
-This endpoint records weather data at a specific location and time.
+This endpoint records weatherDTO data at a specific location and time.

 #### Endpoint
 - **URL**: `http:localhost:8080`